OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 ## Analysing stock returns and sentiment signals

 Now that we normalized the data and combined the curves at different thresholds together into a single sentiment signal time series, we want to study the correlation between this time-series and the stock return time series of the stock.
-But the next problem that we encounter is to understand: how they should be related?
+ But the next problem that we encounter is to understand:

+* __how can we relate the sentiment signals to the return of the stock?__

-Thankfully was not overly complicated, [there is a financial model, known as the CAPM](https://www.investopedia.com/terms/c/capm.asp)(note we use 0 for the risk free return rate) that relates the return of an asset to the return of the market, through a linear model.
+[There is a financial model, known as the CAPM](https://www.investopedia.com/terms/c/capm.asp)(note we use 0 for the risk free return rate) that relates the return of an asset to the return of the market, through a linear model.
 The base CAP model states that the return of a stock $r$ should be proportional to the return of the market $$r_{M}$$

 $$